SBA Line of Credit: The 4 Options

 OnDeck offers both short-term loans and revolving lines of credit for a variety of funding needs.

 A line of credit with OnDeck goes up to $100,000 and features a repayment term of 12 months.
-The APRs on an OnDeck line of credit start as low as 29.9% (based on loans originated in the half-year ending March 31, 2022).
+The APRs on an OnDeck line of credit start as low as 35.9% (based on loans originated in the half-year ending March 31, 2024; minimums provided are rates that at least 5% of customers received).

 To qualify, you’ll need a 625 personal credit score, one year in business, and at least $100,000 in annual revenues.